ayman4data/test2/README.md

 Driven by a quest to navigate the data analyst job market more effectively, this project was born desire to pinpoint top-paid and in-demand streamlining others work to find optimal jobs
-Data hails from this youtuber's course [SQL Course] (https:// lukebarousse.com/sql).
-It's tacked with insights on job titles, salaries, locations, and essential skills.
+Data hails from this YouTuber's course [SQL Course] (https://lukebarousse.com/sql).
+It's tacked with insights
+on job titles, salaries, locations, and essential skills.
 The questions I wanted to answer through my